Bread Line

 Administrative Coordinator

-Emma DeRuyter was born and raised in the Goldstream Valley of Fairbanks, Alaska until 2016, when she moved to Bend, Oregon with her family.
-After going to high school in Bend and spending a year at college in Eugene, she decided it was time to move back to Fairbanks full time.
-Emma truly believes in the notion of “love all and serve all ” and is very excited to be a part of The Bread Line’s mission to support and nourish the Fairbanks community.
+Emma DeRuyter was born & raised in the Goldstream Valley of Fairbanks, Alaska until 2016, when she moved to Bend, Oregon with her family.
+After going to high school in Bend & spending a year at college in Eugene, she decided it was time to move back to Fairbanks full time.
+Emma truly believes in the notion of “love all & serve all ” & is very excited to be a part of The Bread Line’s mission to support & nourish the Fairbanks community.

 Matt Davis